baggepinnen/DifferentialDynamicProgramming.jl/README.md

 ## Demo functions
-The following demo functions are provided `demo_linear()` To run the iLQG DDP algorithm on a simple linear problem `demoQP` To solve a demo quadratic program
+The following demo functions are provided

+`demo_linear()` To run the iLQG DDP algorithm on a simple linear problem

+`demoQP` To solve a demo quadratic program

+If Control.jl is installed, there is an additional demo function `demo_pendcart()`, where a pendulum attached to a cart is simulated.

 ## Usage
 See demo file `demo_linear.jl` for a usage example.